AdaCore/git-hooks/README.md

   it helps catch mistakes that are easily done, especially by git users who are less experimented.

+* **`hooks.email-new-commits-only`** [list]:

+  A list of regular expressions matching some reference names for which commit emails should only be sent for the commits that are new to the entire repository (as opposed to just being new to the branch being updated).
+In other words, if performing an update to a reference matching this config option, commits found in another pre-existing reference will not trigger a commit email.

 * **`hooks.file-commit-cmd`**:

   A command called with each commit triggering a commit notification